anoopdixith/Jexpert/jexpert.md

 time.

-Had the second synchronized block been synchronized on a different object than MyClass.class, one thread could execute inside each method at the same time.
+Had the second synchronized block been synchronized on a different object than `MyClass.class`, one thread could execute inside each method at the same time.

 ---